stellanomia/uroman-rs/README.md

 ## Bug Fixes

-`uroman-rs` aims to be not only a faithful reimplementation but also a more robust one.
-It handles several edge cases that can cause the original `uroman.py` script to crash.
+`uroman-rs` aims to be not only a faithful reimplementation but also a more robust and accurate one.
+It handles several edge cases that can cause the original `uroman.py` script to crash or produce incorrect output.

+### Crash Prevention on Incomplete Patterns

 For example, the original script panics on inputs with incomplete fractional patterns like `"百分之"` ("percent of...").
 This occurs because the script expects a subsequent number but does not safely handle cases where one is not found, leading to a `NoneType` attribute error.
 This issue has been reported to the original author (see [isi-nlp/uroman#16](https://github.com/isi-nlp/uroman/issues/16)).